A Heat Advisory this weekend

-A Heat Advisory is in effect from noon Friday until 8pm Sunday for portions of the KQTV viewing area.
-Temperatures will be in the mid 90s and Heat index values between 100 and 105 degrees.
+A very warm day across northeast Kansas and northwest Missouri on Friday.
+Temperatures were in the mid to upper 90's with heat index readings reaching 105 to 110 degrees.

-We do not see any relief from the heat on Friday.
-Skies are forecast to be mostly sunny with highs in the 90s once again.
-Feels like temperatures will be near the century mark.
+A Heat Advisory is in effect from noon Friday until 8pm Sunday for the entire KQTV viewing area.
+Temperatures will be in the mid 90s and heat index values between 100 and 105 degrees.
+A Heat Advisory means that a period of hot temperatures are expected.
+The combination of hot temperatures and high humidity will combine to create a situation in which heat illnesses are possible.
+Drink plenty of fluids , stay in air-conditioned room , and stay out of the sun.

 MAPS: Local, Regional & National Radar Maps